 - Lettuce wraps: I’ll thank a reader (Kelly) in the comments for this idea.
 Serve the curry with lettuce wraps, yogurt, and possibly some halved grape/cherry tomatoes.

 One of my favorite ways to enjoy a bowl of this green lentil curry is topped with a dollop of yogurt or sour cream, some cilantro, avocado, lime wedges, and, optionally, even a little cheese (similar to a big bowl of chili).

-How to Make Indian Lentil Dish into a Freezer Meal?
+How to Make It a Freezer Meal

 Preparing a freezer meal version of this vegan curry eliminates all prep for when you next want to make this dish, for a simple, fuss free meal.
 It can be prepared for Instant Pot or Slow Cooker methods.

 - Instant Pot: In a gallon-sized Ziplock bag, add all the ingredients, except water/broth and garnishes, finishing with tomato paste on top (very important for Instant Pot).
 Squeeze out all the excess air, seal, and freeze for up to 3 months.
 Pressure cook on High from frozen with 3 cups of water for 25 minutes with Quick Release.